IdentitySqueeze/mytest_cpp/README.md

 # myTest

-The goal of this project was initially to help me to play catch-up with my mathematics.
+The goal of this project was initially a mathematics question and answer exploration, written as a desktop .NET project.

-Curiosity (or mission creep) has evolved this into a wider set of technologies (read, web & mobile plus well-known or popular languages).
+Curiosity (or mission creep) has evolved this into a wider set of technologies (web & mobile plus well-known or popular languages).

 ## Authors